YashKrishnan24/web_development/README.md

 # Web Development Fundamentals & UI Showcase

 This repository is a practical collection of front-end web projects I have built to strengthen my foundational skills in web development.
-It showcases responsive user interfaces and interactive components created primarily with HTML, CSS, and vanilla JavaScript.
+It showcases responsive user interfaces and interactive components created primarily with HTML, CSS, and vanilla Javascript.

 ## Project Overview: